umitnaiivi/LLM-course-2024/README.md

 * Students work on their final reports, showcasing their understanding of the labs and the concepts learned.

 **Group Project submission**
-* Final projects are submitted by 31st December 2024
+* Final reports are submitted by 31st December 2024

 Note: This syllabus is subject to change at the discretion of the instructors.
 Any modifications will be communicated to the students in a timely manner.